Appuldurcombe House: History

 Appuldurcombe began as a priory in 1100.
 It became a convent, then the Elizabethan home of the Leigh family.
-The large Tudor mansion was bequeathed in 1690 to Sir Robert Worsley, 3rd Baronet, who began planning a suitable replacement.
+The large Tudor mansion was bequeathed in 1690 to Sir Robert Worsley, 4th Baronet, who began planning a suitable replacement.
 Of the existing property, he wrote:

 1702: Baroque mansion

 The present house was begun in 1702.
 The architect was John James.
 Sir Robert never saw the house fully completed.
-He died on 29 July 1747, in his memory a monument was erected overlooking the house on Stenbury Down.
+He died on 29 July 1747; in his memory a monument was erected overlooking the house on Stenbury Down.

 The house was greatly extended in the 1770s by his great-nephew Sir Richard Worsley, 7th Baronet Worsley of Appuldurcombe.
-The newly extended mansion was where Sir Richard brought his new wife, the 17-year-old Seymour Dorothy Fleming, whom he married "for love and £80,000".
+The newly extended mansion was where Sir Richard brought his new wife, the 17-year-old Seymour Fleming, whom he married "for love and £80,000".
 Capability Brown was commissioned in 1779 to design the ornamental grounds at the same time as the extensions.
 A romantic ruined folly known as "Cooke’s Castle" was built on the hill opposite to improve the view.
 During Sir Richard's time, the house held a magnificent art collection and was the setting for Sir Richard's entertaining of some of the most eminent figures of the age.